aws-observability/terraform-aws-observability-accelerator/modules/workloads/amp-monitoring/README.md

 It provides the following resources:

 - AWS Managed Grafana Dashboard and  Cloudwatch data source to monitor AMP usage and alert metrics.

+Note: The Billing widget of the dashboard requires [CloudWatch Billing Alerts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) to be enabled.

 - CloudWatch alarms for AMP service quotas.

 <!-- BEGIN_TF_DOCS -->